Skip to Content

 Endoscopy is often used to examine and treat parts of the digestive tract, such as:

-The preparation for the test varies greatly, depending on the test.
-For example, there is no preparation needed for anoscopy, whereas a special diet and laxatives are needed to prepare for a colonoscopy.
-Check with your doctor about what preparation is required for your test.
+Preparation for the procedure varies depending on the test.
+For example, there is no preparation needed for anoscopy.
+But a special diet and laxatives are needed to prepare for a colonoscopy.
+Follow your health care provider's instructions.

-All of these tests cause discomfort or pain.
-Some of them are done after sedatives and pain medications are given.
-Check with your doctor about what to expect.
+All of these tests may cause discomfort or pain.
+Some are done after sedatives and pain medicines are given.
+Check with your provider about what to expect.